geneontology/annotation_extensions/doc/results_in_division_of.md

 ### Usage
 The relationship linking a entity and its participation in a process that results in the division of the entity into two entities of the same type.

+### Comment
+Example of use: an annotation of gene X to cell division with results_in_division_of CL:0000057 (fibroblast) means that at the end of the process a single fibroblast has divided into two fibroblasts.

 ### Subsets
 [display_for_curators, AE_cell_or_anatomical]